Do you want to learn how to start a blog?

 I recommend building your blog using the self-hosted WordPress blog setup that I share in this guide.

 You will set up your blog using a custom domain name and web hosting (I’ll show you how in the next step).

-That way, you will be in total control of your blog and its contents.
-It will cost just a few dollars per month for the webspace (hosting account), and around ten dollars per year for a domain.
+That way, you will completely control your blog and its contents.
+It will cost just a few dollars per month for the webspace (hosting account) and around ten dollars per year for a domain.
 The actual blogging software is free and open source.

 What about free blogging sites?